Translation: giant priest

-APPEARANCE: Ōnyūdō is a catch-all term for a number of kinds of giants found throughout Japan.
-While some ōnyūdō bear a strong resemblance to Buddhist priests and monks, the name is used in a euphemistic way; most ōnyūdō have no actual relation to the clergy.
-Size, appearance, and mannerisms vary from region to region and account to account; some giants are only slightly larger than a human, while others are as big as a mountain; some are saviors of men while others are man-eaters.
+Appearance: Ōnyūdō is a catch-all term for a number of giants found throughout Japan.
+The name is used in a euphemistic way; while some ōnyūdō bear a strong resemblance to Buddhist priests and monks, most have no actual relation to the clergy.
+Size, appearance, and mannerisms vary from region to region and account to account.
+Some giants are only slightly larger than a human while others are as big as a mountain.
+Some are saviors of men, while others are man-eaters.

 Ōnyūdō that harm humans are by far the broadest category.
-Among them are many well-known yokai, such as Hitotsume nyūdōu, Mikoshi nyūdō, and Umi bōzu.
+Among them are well-known yōkai, such as hitotsume nyūdō, mikoshi nyūdō, and the ocean going umi bōzu.
 These giants delight in terrorizing humans— sometimes hunting them to eat, sometimes pillaging and destroying villages out of rage, and other times terrifying lone travelers just for the fun of it.

 Ōnyūdō that help humans are much rarer.
-They sometimes perform good deeds such as turning stuck waterwheels, moving heavy objects, or doing other things that require incredible amounts of strength.
-Though helpful, they are not always friendly, and can change from benevolent to violent or angry with little warning.
+They have been known to perform good deeds such as turning stuck waterwheels, moving heavy objects, or doing other things that require incredible amounts of strength.
+Though helpful, they are not always friendly. Ōnyūdō can change from benevolent to violent with little warning.

-True ōnyūdō are actually fairly rare; transformed yokai – especially tanuki and itachi—make up a large percentage of the giant population.
-Shape-shifting yokai often take on giant form in order to scare people and cause mischief, though they rarely kill.
-As there is no easy way to identify if a giant is a true ōnyūdō or just a shape-shifter, the two are functionally indistinguishable.
+Helpful or harmful, true ōnyūdō are actually rare.
+Transformed yōkai—especially tanuki and itachi—make up a large percentage of the giant population.
+Shape-shifting yōkai take on giant form in order to scare people and cause mischief, though they rarely kill.
+There is no easy way to identify if a giant is a true ōnyūdō or just a shape-shifter.
+The two are functionally indistinguishable.

-The remainder of ōnyūdō are enigmatic and mysterious.
-Often they are only evidenced by their footprints or discarded trash – and it is generally wise to leave them be at that.
+And then there are the remainder of the ōnyūdō—enigmatic and mysterious.
+They are only evidenced by their footprints or discarded trash.
 Regardless of how good or evil at heart a particular ōnyūdō is, they are by nature extremely dangerous.
-It is better to avoid all contact with them than risk enraging them and potentially bringing destruction upon the nearby villages.
+It is generally wise to leave them be.
+Better to avoid all contact with them than risk enraging an ōnyūdō and bringing destruction upon nearby villages.